jamesshore/quixote/CONTRIBUTING.md

 All the Quixote source and test code is in `src`.
 Test code starts with an underscore.
 The `src` directory uses the following structure:

 * `src` contains our top-level API.
 * `src/descriptors` contains descriptors: objects that describe how a CSS value can be calculated and displayed.
+(See the [Architecture](#architecture) section below for more details.)
 * `src/values` contain values: objects that represent a calculated result.

 Other top-level directories contain infrastructure and support.